ryouze/py-template/README.md

 ```

 > [!NOTE]
-> This won't set the version to the latest release, since `poetry-dynamic-versioning` runs on `poetry build`.
+> This won't set the `__version__` to the latest release because `poetry-dynamic-versioning` runs on `poetry build`; you'll get the fallback version from `pyproject.toml` instead.

 If you want to update to the latest version, please note that the app is not on PyPI, so you cannot use `pipx upgrade`.
-Instead, you can uninstall the current version and install the new one:
+Instead, you can uninstall the current version and install the latest one again:

 ```sh
 pipx uninstall py-template
 pipx install https://github.com/ryouze/py-template/releases/latest/download/py_template-latest-py3-none-any.whl
 ```

+Once installed, refer to the [Usage](#usage) section for further instructions.

 ## Requirements